mrsimpson/agentic-knowledge-mcp/USER_GUIDE.md

 ### MCP Server

-When you run `agentic-knowledge` without arguments, it starts an MCP server that exposes two tools:
+When you run `agentic-knowledge-mcp` without arguments, it starts an MCP server that exposes two tools:

 #### `search_docs` Tool